Frequently Asked Questions

 3. Can students register individually or only through their school?

-4. How will I receive my login credentials for the I am Samarth platform, where the competition will be conducted?
+4. How will I receive my login credentials for the I am Samarth app?

-After successful sign-up on I am Samarth, the user will receive their login credentials on their registered email and mobile (SMS).
-Please save your username and password, as these will be required to log in to the platform during the competition.
+After successful sign-up on I am Samarth app, the user will receive their login credentials on their registered email and mobile (SMS).
+Please save your username and password, as these will be required to log in to the I am Samarth app during the competition.

-Yes.
-Once the payment for the competition is completed, a confirmation message and/or email will be sent to the registered mobile number and email ID.
-This confirms that the payment has been received and that the student is eligible to participate in the competition when it begins.
+Yes, once the payment for the competition is completed successfully, a confirmation email will be sent to the registered email ID.
+This confirms that the payment has been received and that the student is eligible to participate in the competition.

 6. I can’t remember my password.
 What should I do?